• Skip to primary navigation

 This chapel is richly decorated with paintings and models of ships offered as ex-voto by sailors.

-Notice the bells located just outside without a bell tower.
+Note the bells just outside the bell tower.

-The belvedere next door offers a beautiful view of the estuary.
+The nearby belvedere offers a beautiful view of the estuary.

 • Location